LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 When we created a new ASP.NET application, without adding any code, we were immediately able to run it.
 Microsoft created a ``HomeController`` that maps to the route ``localhost:5001``.
 This is because the MVC application we start out with has the routing for ``HomeController`` set up using conventional routing.
-For every controller method that you want to respond to a request, you will want to map the route using either conventional routing, attribute routing, or both.
+For every method in the controller that you want to respond to a request, you will want to map the route using either conventional routing, attribute routing, or both.

 Open up ``Startup.cs`` in the solution.
 Towards the bottom of the file, you will notice a block of code that calls the ``UseEndpoints()`` method on an ``app`` object.
 This is how ASP.NET maps controller routes in conventional routing.
-Looking at this method, shown in the code block below, you may notice that the code is specifying endpoints.
+Looking at this method, shown in the code block below, you may intuit that the code is specifying endpoints even though much of the syntax we haven't seen before.
 When an HTTP request comes in, routing matches the request with an endpoint.
 **Endpoints** designate the controller action that executes when the appropriate HTTP request comes into the application.